-The International Conference PCHET 2, which took place on October 1, 2019 in the Pomeranian Technology Park in Gdynia, was organized for the second time by the Cluster of Hydrogen Technologies and Clean Coal Technologies together with its partners.
+The International Polish Conference for Hydrogen Energy and Technologies (PCHET) took place on 1st October 2019 in the Pomeranian Technology Park in Gdynia, was organized for the second time by the Cluster of Hydrogen Technologies and Clean Coal Technologies together with its partners.
 It gathered almost 300 participants representing a very wide and diverse economic, scientific and research community and local government administration.

 This edition of the conference presented a spectrum of issues related to the use of hydrogen technologies in transport and energy.
 Legislative gaps, funding options, and presented business models using hydrogen as an energy carrier were discussed.

 The culminating event of the conference was the announcement of establishing the Pomeranian Hydrogen Valley initiative and its program.

 The program was initiated by signing a declaration of cooperation by a wide range of stakeholders who declared participation and support.